First Quarter 2013 Market Review

 The Health Care sector led the way with a 15.22% gain while both Technology and Basic Materials came in below 5% for the period.
-The S&P 500 reported a total return of 10.61% for the period, the Russell 1000 increased 10.96% and the average diversified domestic stock mutual fund was up 10.2%.
+The S&P 500 reported a total return of 10.61% for the period and the average diversified domestic stock mutual fund was up 10.2%.
 Small Cap stocks outperformed large company stocks and value (defensive) stocks outperformed growth issues in most areas.
 In the fixed income area, the Intermediate Government/Credit Bond Index increased just 0.26%.

 Given the above average strength of the stock market over the past six months, it is not unusual for the market to pause or pull back for a period of time.